 Handed the number 7 shirt, he began well with a goal on debut in the Community Shield but soon began to struggle with the demands of English football.

-The Ukrainian scored just four Premier League goals in his first season, a tally he bettered by just one strike the following year.
-After two seasons he was shipped back on-loan to Milan.
+The Ukrainian scored just four Premier League goals in his first season, a tally he bettered by just one strike the following year, and after two seasons he was shipped back on-loan to Milan.

-He finished his Chelsea career having scored 23 goals in 77 appearances in all competitions, a lowly total for a player of such calibre.
+He finished his Chelsea career having scored 23 goals in 77 appearances in all competitions, a meagre total for a player of such calibre.

 Real Madrid to Manchester City, 2008